Least-Cost Transportation Planning

 Least-cost planning involves the following steps:

-1. Identify objectives (general things that you want to achieve) and targets (specific things that you want to achieve).
+1. Identify goals (general things that you want to achieve), objectives (ways to achieve those goals) and targets (measurable outcomes that you want to achieve).

 2. Identify various strategies that can help achieve the objectives and targets.
 These can include both projects that increase capacity and demand management strategies.